 - If you are used to using different terms for content than their default terms (Subjects, Topics, Curriculums, etc.), the learning curve to start is a little steeper than other tools.
 That said, their videos and guides make it pretty simple to understand.

-- Due Dates for Subjects are limited to the Premium plan.
+- Due Dates for Subjects are limited to the Scale plan.
 This feels like a pretty essential feature to block off from Pro users, who are still paying over $100 a month.

 - Total integrations leave something to be desired.
 As a Zapier user, I will be fine.
 But those who don’t use Zapier, Trainual’s built-in catalog of native integrations may still feel sparse.